 Why Home Humidity Control Matters

-Is It A Winter Cold Or Allergies?
+- Is It a Winter Cold or Allergies?

-Dust Mite Control
+- Dust Mite Control

-One way to control the mite population is by lowering relative humidity.
-Countless studies have shown the link between humidity and the prevalence of dust mite populations.
-The reason is simple: 70-75% of the weight of a house dust mite is water.
+One way to control the dust mite population in your home is by lowering relative humidity.
+Countless studies have shown the link between humidity and the prevalence of dust mites.
+The reason is simple: 70-75% of the weight of the common house dust mite is water.
 They maintain this needed water level through the absorption of water vapor in the air.
 So high relative humidity is crucial to their survival.
-Some of the leading experts in the field of dust mites and their allergen wrote the following:
+Two of the leading experts in the field of dust mites and dust mite allergen wrote the following:

 Read more from our learning library on controlling house dust mites.

 Moisture in your home's air not only makes the environment more hospitable to dust mites, but it also sets the stage for mold growth.
 Molds thrive in humidity at or above 50-55%.
 A musty smell in your basement or bathroom is likely a mold or mildew problem as a result of excess moisture ‒ from leaks or spills or from consistently high relative humidity.
 Even in wintertime, when outside air does not hold as much moisture, the home is not immune from leaks and condensation (like sweaty windows).
 Extra care should be taken to monitor your home's relative humidity throughout the year, especially if your region is prone to heat and moisture.